coreos/butane/docs/examples.md

 1. TOC
 {:toc}

-Here you can find a bunch of simple examples for using `fcct`, with some explanations about what they do.
-The examples here are in no way comprehensive, for a full list of all the options present in `fcct` check out the [configuration specification][spec].
+Here you can find a bunch of simple examples for using Butane, with some explanations about what they do.
+The examples here are in no way comprehensive, for a full list of all the options present in Butane check out the [configuration specification][spec].

 ## Users and groups